Travel Information from London to Birmingham

 The average frequency per day from London to Birmingham is:

-However, we recommend checking specific travel dates for your route to Birmingham from London as scheduled services by bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from London to Birmingham as scheduled services by train or bus can vary by season or day of the week.

-These are the most popular departure and arrival points from London to Birmingham:
+These are the most popular departure and arrival points when traveling from London to Birmingham:

-Yes, there is a direct service from London to Birmingham:
+Yes, there are direct routes from London to Birmingham with the following travel companies:

 Here are some other resources that might have the information you need